 One of two serious combat monsters that Chaos Space Marines have access to in the HQ slot (along with Lords Discordant), Daemon Princes – almost always taken with wings – are combat blenders that combine a great statline – S7, T6, and a 3+ save – with 8 wounds, meaning they can sit comfortably behind other units and out of harm’s way until you need them to jump over both screens and tear something up.
 Daemon Princes of Khorne come with an extra attack (meh), while the other three flavors are Psykers that know Smite and a single other power, making them versatile weapons who can boost their combat prowess or cast an extra warptime in a pinch.
 Finally note that Daemon Princes also have a re-roll 1s to hit aura like Chaos Lords, but it also works on all DAEMONS with the same mark, so it works cross-faction.
 Their only major downside is that they only have 4 base attacks, but they benefit from both Hateful Assault and the ability to take a pair of Malefic Talons, which is the way you’ll want to run them most of the time and gives them +3 attacks.
-Faith and Fury gives you a few ways to upgrade them, giving them relics that can replace either talons (like the Rapacious Talons) or a Hellforged Sword/Daemonic Axe.
+The Book of Fire gives you a few ways to upgrade them, giving them relics that can replace either talons (like the Rapacious Talons) or a Hellforged Sword/Daemonic Axe.
 All Daemon Princes count as being the same unit for the Rule of Three, but with 9th’s list-building rules you aren’t that likely to run into that as a blocker.
 They also really work well with the armor relics that confer a 2+ save (the ones that aren’t infantry-only, anyways).

 In battle, Daemon Princes are best kept protected until they’re needed, advancing behind a steady line of infantry, ready to jump over and decimate opponents that get too close, or to make important counter-charges.